 Maedeh Mosharraf is a Ph.D. candidate at the Department of Computer Engineering in the University of Tehran.
 She received her B.Sc. and M.Sc. in

-Technology engineering Information University of Tehran in 2010 and 2013, respectively.
+Information Technology engineering from University of Tehran in 2010 and 2013, respectively.
 Her research involves semantic web technology and technology-enhanced learning.